1926 Australian referendum (Essential Services)

 The Constitution Alteration (Essential Services) Bill 1926, was an unsuccessful referendum held in 1926 that sought to alter the Australian Constitution to give the Commonwealth legislative power to protect the public from any actual or probable interruption of essential services.

 Question

 Do you approve of the proposed law for the alteration of the Constitution entitled 'Constitution Alteration (Essential Services) 1926'?

+Proposed Changes to the Constitution

 The proposal was to alter section 51 of the Constitution as follows: